ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

-# A Guide To Running WPF Apps on Linux With .NET Core and Wine
+# A Developers Guide To Running WPF Apps On Linux With .NET Core and Wine

 ## Overview

 With the release of .NET Core 3.0 and it's support for WPF it is now possible to run a WPF app Linux by running the application under Wine.

-For those who have not heard of Wine before, it is a compatibiliy layer which allows you to run Windows applications of Linux, and other OSes.
+For those who have not heard of Wine before, it is a compatibiliy layer which allows you to run Windows applications on Linux and other OSes.
-For more information you can read up on Wine at their website: [WineHQ](https://www.winehq.org/)
+For more information you can read about Wine at their website: [WineHQ](https://www.winehq.org/)

-Wine, in my experience, is mostly used to enable users to run games on Linux, which is great for the WPF use case since WPF uses DirectX for rendering.
+Wine is used a lot to enable users to run games on Linux with requires Wine.
+To support this Wine high quality implementation of DirectX.
+This is great for WPF since it uses DirectX for rendering.

 Wine is typically used to run applications out of the box.
 This is a fairly high bar since any missing API or behavioral difference between Wine and Windows can result in a unusable app.
-If you are willing to test and make the necessary changes to your app you can be successful running your WPF apps on linux.
-I have had great success getting several apps including some very large apps running with minimal changes.
+If you are willing to test and make any necessary changes you can be successful running your WPF apps on Linux.
+I have had great success getting several applications, including some very large WPF apps running on Linux with minimal changes.

 ## Getting Started

-First you need to port your WPF application to .NET Core.
-There are lots of great documents out there on how to poert a WPF application to .NET Core.
+The first step needed to get your app up and running is to port it to .NET Core if it is not already on .NET Core.
+There are lots of great documents out there on how to port a WPF application to .NET Core.
 Microsoft's [Migration](https://docs.microsoft.com/en-us/dotnet/desktop-wpf/migration/convert-project-from-net-framework) page is a great place to start.

 Once your app is working great on Windows you can give it a try on Linux.
 It is a lot easier to debug and fix issues on Windows than it is on Linux.
 Make sure that you are happy with your app on Windows before trying it on Linux.

 ### Install Wine on your Linux computer

 .NET Core WPF Apps work well with current versions of Wine, but you may run into issues with older versions.
 I have tested various apps with [Wine 4.21](https://www.winehq.org/news/2019112901).

 Follow the instructions on the [Wine Installation](https://wiki.winehq.org/Download) page to install the Wine which is compatible with your distribution.
+I have had good success installing the development build available from WineHQ.
 Once wine is installed you need to set it up.
 Running winecfg will is an easy way to get wine to setup the configuration directory.

 ![](LaunchWinecfg.png)